hassineabd/robotframework-onesecmail/README.md

 Features
 --------
-- Generate disposable email addresses
+- **Temporary Email Generation**: Create disposable email addresses for temporary use.
-- Check for new messages
+- **New Message Notification**: Check for new messages received at temporary email addresses.
-- Read message content
+- **Email Content Reading**: Read the content of messages received at temporary email addresses.
-- Wait for specific emails with filters
+- **Filtered Email Waiting**: Wait for specific emails to arrive based on filters.
-- Context managers for temporary email handling
+- **Temporary Email Management**: Utilize context managers for efficient handling of temporary email addresses.
-- Logging and error handling
-- Support for multiple domains